JamesDSource/HeapsComponentsBase/README.md

 # HeapsComponentsBase
-A basic game structure for heaps, with some additional libraries.
+A basic game structure for heaps, with some additional functionality.
-Uses a components system.

-This game base relies on heaps, and vector-math
+Relies on heaps and vector-math.
+******
+### Main Features
+- Components entity system (Not ECS)
+- Fixed update loop
+- Collision detection and manifold
+- 2D rigid body physics
+- A* node/grid pathfinding
+- Tweening/easing with reflection
+- Auto/rule-tiling
+- Behavior tree nodes